Maryland Total Cost of Care Model

 The Maryland All-Payer Model, launched in 2014, established global budgets for certain Maryland hospitals to reduce Medicare hospital expenditures and improve quality of care for beneficiaries.

 Global budgets provide hospitals with a fixed amount of revenue for the upcoming year, and encourage hospitals to eliminate unnecessary hospitalizations, among other benefits.
 Under the All-Payer Model, Maryland achieved significant savings for Medicare and improved quality.
 However, the Maryland All-Payer Model historically focused solely on the hospital setting, constraining the State’s ability to sustain its rate of Medicare savings and quality improvements.
-The Maryland TCOC Model builds on the success of the Maryland All-Payer Model by creating greater incentives for health care providers to coordinate with each other and provide patient-centered care, and by committing the State to a sustainable growth rate in per capita total cost of care spending for Medicare beneficiaries.
+The Maryland TCOC Model built on the success of the Maryland All-Payer Model by creating greater incentives for health care providers to coordinate with each other and provide patient-centered care, and by committing the State to a sustainable growth rate in per capita total cost of care spending for Medicare beneficiaries.

 Model Details

-The TCOC Model sets Maryland on course to achieve fixed amounts of savings to Medicare per capita total cost of care during each model year between 2019 and 2023.
+The TCOC Model set Maryland on course to achieve fixed amounts of savings to Medicare per capita total cost of care during each model year between 2019 and 2023.
 The Model’s financial targets were structured to obtain a total of over $1 billion in Medicare total cost of care savings by the fifth performance year of the Model.

-The TCOC Model includes three programs:
+The TCOC Model included three programs:

 In Fall 2019, CMS solicited proposals from third-party payers operating in Maryland who were interested in aligning with the principles of advanced primary care in MDPCP.
 CMS selected CareFirst as an aligned payer and entered into an MOU beginning in January 2020.